 Disabilities in Small Town USA

-Disabilities, People of Peace, and Small Town USAOne of the greatest lessons I’ve learned about “doing church” in Small Town USA came from Ross and Mary Nelson, pastors of the Vineyard church in Tomahawk.
+One of the greatest lessons I’ve learned about “doing church” in Small Town USA came from Ross and Mary Nelson, pastors of the Vineyard church in Tomahawk.
 Ross and Mary told me that if churches in rural communities would take care of children and the elderly, those churches would make an indelible mark upon their cities.
 When small towns watch churches love on young people and older people, it makes a huge impression.
 What Ross and Mary didn’t say was that churches in small towns need to intentionally take care of people with disabilities.
 You want to know why?
 Because for Ross and Mary, that goes without saying… Andy is their son.

 Small town church planters, pastors, and leaders have a kingdom-influenced obligation to love, value, welcome, and include people with disabilities.
 These wonderful people, created in God’s image, not only receive grace, they give grace away.
 They respond to God’s presence and they engage in God’s mission of transforming the world around us.